jorenham/optype/README.md

 Note that the shape type parameter `ND` matches the type of `np.ndarray.shape`, and the scalar type parameter `ST` that of `np.ndarray.dtype.type`.

-This way. a vector can be typed as `Array[tuple[int]]`, and a $2 \times 2$ matrix of integers as `Array[tuple[Literal[2], Literal[2]], np.integer[Any]]`.
+This way, a vector can be typed as `Array[tuple[int]]`, and a $2 \times 2$ matrix of integers as `Array[tuple[Literal[2], Literal[2]], np.integer[Any]]`.

 ##### `AnyArray`

-Something that can be used to construct a numpy array, is often referred to as an *array-like*, usually annotated with `npt.ArrayLike`.
+Something that can be used to construct a numpy array is often referred to as an *array-like* object, usually annotated with `npt.ArrayLike`.
 But there are two main problems with `npt.ArrayLike`:

-1. It's name strongly suggests that it *only* applies to arrays.
+1. Its name strongly suggests that it *only* applies to arrays.
 However, "0-dimensional" are also included, i.e. "scalars" such as `bool`, and `complex`, but also `str`, since numpy considers unicode- and bytestrings to be  "scalars".